Getting Started¶

 - Generates tailored

-memory/files, installs bootstrap pointers for all major agents, the six skill adapters, and the git-hook + CI triggers. - Preserves any originals under
+memory/files, installs bootstrap pointers for all major agents, the six skill adapters, and the git-hook + CI triggers (forge-aware: GitHub Actions, GitLab CI, or Azure Pipelines — matched to the hosting forge). - Preserves any originals under

 legacy/— never deleted — and reports exactly what happened.

-There is no manual setup step: the agent activates the local git hook itself, and CI is the zero-config backstop.
+There is no manual setup step: the agent activates the local git hook itself, and CI is the zero-config backstop (on GitHub and GitLab.com; a self-managed GitLab needs an admin-registered runner, and an Azure DevOps pipeline needs a one-time activation).

 3 · Work in your AI-enabled repo¶